 Grief is not too strong a word for what is happening, although I do not understand why Europeans wait for the future instead of bringing it about themselves.
 No doubt, this is the quintessential difference between America and Europe.
 They have seen it all; we want it all.
 The truth lies somewhere in between in an Aristotelian mean.

 The conversation I had with a young man from Catalonia on the return trip from Lyon to Brussels was telling.
 We were stuck in a sweltering, second class compartment with a plump, French woman who nibbled a blueberry tart and a heavy girl in “high-rise” shorts and tattoos.
 The young man was with his father.
 Both had backpacks the size of river rafts.
 He majored in Environmental Studies and told me that the unemployment rate for youth in Spain had reached fifty percent.

 When I suggested that he move to a place where his prospects were better–Germany, for instance–he shook his head and told me how competitive the market was.
 When I followed up with Silicon Valley, his eyes twinkled, but then he said his grades weren’t good enough.
 I thought about pressing him further but decided against it.
 It seemed his mind was made up.

 Hours later, as our train arrived at Brussels Midi station, I turned to him and said, “So, who needs grades, anyway?
 Just do it!”
 I do things like that, not leaving well enough alone.
 It’s one of my gifts.
 He looked up and smiled.
 I wanted to tell him more, but I had to rush to catch the last train to the airport and my last Chimay.

 It really was Tuesday.

-Haven’t had enough?
+Image credits: feature by Chris Curry on Unsplash.
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: There are no sprouts in Brussels.
 I am crushed.